MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

 - **Last updated**: Date and time of the last update of the entity
 - **Last refresh**: Date and time of the last data refresh

-## Exploring a specific entity's data
+## Explore a specific entity's data

 Select an entity to explore the different fields and records included within that entity.